bitbanger/Lawley-Donovan-prime-probability/README.md

 achieves a false negative rate as low as 6% and a false positive rate as low as 13%.
 These numbers place it very close to leading probabilistic primality testing algorithms (most of which achieve 0% error rates across the board) at a fraction of the complexity.
+In the event of a user leveraging the Banner revision, the program simulates a large die collection, each die being sized based on theorems by Hadamard and Poussin indicating that for large x the likelihood that a number within (1, x) is prime approaches 1/ln(x).
+For a given number, n, the likelihood that n is prime would be 1/ln(n+1).
+Obviously, since one cannot have fractional sides on one's dice, the simulated dice collector opts to use a die with a number of faces equivalent to the ceiling of the natural log.
+Therefore, n is "probably" prime if, upon rolling a d*, where * = ceil(1/ln(n+1)), the result is a 1.
+Rigorous tests have not yet been performed to determine the algorithms accuracy, but, when approached for comment, Poussin and Hadamard said the work "seems to check out."

 *modified to 1 by the now-famous "Donovan Revision".
+*modified to 2 by the now-famous "Banner  Revision".